 SAR ADCs do not have any inherent anti-aliasing filtering (AAF), so unless this is added before the ADC by the DAQ system, if the engineer selects too low of a sample rate, false signals (aka “aliases”) will be digitized by the SAR ADC.
 Aliasing is particularly problematic because it is impossible to correct it after digitization.

 There is no way to fix it with software.
 It must be prevented either by always sampling faster than the Nyquist frequency of all input signals or by filtering the signals before and within the ADC.

-- Higher sample rates possible compared to delta-sigma ADCs
+Higher sample rates are possible compared to delta-sigma ADCs

 Delta-sigma ADCs (ΔΣ)